Bibek200/Bibek-portfolio-/README.md

-Here's a more detailed explanation of the project in around 1000 words:

 This project is a comprehensive e-commerce website developed using HTML, CSS, and a small amount of JavaScript.
 The website is designed to be visually appealing, user-friendly, and responsive across various devices, including desktops, tablets, and mobile phones.